mindspore-ai/docs/docs/mindformers/docs/source_en/acc_optimize/acc_optimize.md

 * Identify inconsistencies in computational accuracy during training through Dump file exclusion, and harmonize inconsistencies.

-* Weight decay implementation is inconsistent, weight decay is performed on all weights in user PyTorch network. bias weights and one-dimensional weights in MindFormers do not have weight decay by default.
+* Weight decay implementation is inconsistent, weight decay is performed on all weights in user PyTorch network. bias weights and one-dimensional weights in MindSpore Transformers do not have weight decay by default.

 After fixing the problem, experiment again, train 10,000 steps, the loss difference fluctuates around the 0 axis and is less than 0.03, the accuracy meets the expectation, and the single-card accuracy is aligned.